We all know coffee, and are obsessed with it (oh, the smell, the taste, and the feel).

 70 CUPS OF COFFEE CAN KILL A 68-KG PERSON

 We say, “Excess Coffee?
-What is that?”
+Wha” is that?”

 HOWEVER.

-AsapSCIENCE, in this video, says that it would take 70 cups of coffee a day to kill a 150-pound person.
+AsapScience, in this video, says that it would take 70 cups of coffee a day to kill a 150-pound person.

 So, people, if you’re on a roll and can’t control yourself, set the limit to 69 cups of coffee.